mdeleo10/Azure-Terraform-VPNGW-Connecitivity-Hub-EastUS/README.md

 ## For Point-to-Site use, see ..

+## The Site to Site configuration can work with a DMZ
+Ideally the local router should have a Public IP address, but on ocassions it is behind a NAT.
+See the Cisco_IOS_15.2_DMZ_config.txt example for a local router behind a NAT device.
+If a DMZ device can be configured to point to the router, it will work.
+The configuration change needs to update local external IP of the router's outside IP (inside the NAT network) and not the Public IP of the NAT device.
+It has been tested on a Cisco router with Xfinity cable modem performing NAT.

 # References:
 - [Azure Cloud Adoption Framework - Enterprise Scale Landing Zone Architecture](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone)
 - [Terraform Registry](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/point_to_site_vpn_gateway)